 We will act only on your instructions and will not take any action against your wishes.
 You can instruct your advocate to write letters, talk to people on the telephone or face-to-face on your behalf.
 Your advocate can support you to advocate for yourself or represent you at meetings, including the ones with authorities.

-- Appealing decisions that you do not agree with, such as decision about your benefits or care
+Appealing decisions that you do not agree with

-You can contact the team directly through this form:
+You can also contact the team directly through this form: